-Finding time to work on your side hustle is a common challenge for a lot of us.
+Finding time to work on your side hustle is a common challenge.
 Whether you are just starting your side hustle or already running one, you will totally feel like there is never enough time in the day to get everything done.

 The key is making the time.
 And it doesn't have to be 4 hours a day.
 It's not so much about those big pockets of time.
 It’s the 20-30 minutes every day or the 1 hour every other day on a consistent basis that makes all the difference.